Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Reviews of Lefortovo Baths:

 1. You won’t find a cheaper place in Moscow.
 There’s steam.
-It’ll do for a simple trip to the bathhouse.
+It’s fine for a simple trip to the bathhouse.

 2. The changing room is old, and the paint is peeling in places.
 But for 280 rubles, it’s hard to expect anything else.